 Each session commences with a group demonstration and discussion, followed by solo work on one of our eight Mac workstations where you will practice set themes and techniques derived from real-world applications of the technology.
 Upon demonstrating your command of the necessary skills you will be further encouraged to add originality to your recreations and save various versions of your work.

 Additional resources and materials:

 Assessment and feedback:

 You will save successive work and will receive regular support, encouragement and feedback from your tutor.
-All students will be sent a School of Synthesis tote bag containing a t-shirt, sticker and certificate upon the successful completion of the course.
-At the conclusion of the course you will be invited to leave feedback and evaluate your experience, at which point we'll email you a link to a suite of exclusive sounds and various discount offers from the School and its partners to say 'thanks'!
+All students will receive a t-shirt, sticker and completion certificate upon the successful completion of the course.
+At the conclusion of the course you will be invited to leave feedback and evaluate your experience, at which point we'll email you a link to a suite of exclusive sounds and various discount offers from the School and its partners to say ‘thanks'!